Sembrando

-Sembrando is the debut extended play by Mexican singer-songwriter and rapper Peso Pluma.
+Sembrando is the debut extended play by Mexican singer Peso Pluma.
 It was released on 20 April 2022, through Prajin Parlay and Worms Music.
 Supported by the singles "Spiral" and its title track "Sembrando", the EP debuted at number 48 on the US Top Latin Albums chart with 3,000 album-equivalent units and won the award for Best Regional Mexican Album at the 2023 Premios Juventud.

 Background and recording

 The recording sessions of Sembrando took place in Culiacán, Guadalajara, and Los Angeles.
 In an interview with Bandamax, Peso Pluma said the Sembrando was released as a gift for his fans.
 Most of the songs from the EP were recorded in one day.

 "Spiral" was released in November 25, 2021, as the lead single from the EP.
 In April 20, 2022, its title track "Sembrando" was released as its second single; Pluma stated that the song was for anyone who "liked consuming marijuana".
 Its release date was chosen for the famous moniker "4/20", in the same way the title of the EP alludes to this.